Cesky Terrier Health Issues & Care Guide

 Health Overview

-The Cesky Terrier is generally a healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Cesky Terrier lives a long, healthy life.
+Generally healthy with a relatively small gene pool, making diverse breeding and health screening particularly important for maintaining breed vitality., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Cesky Terrier lives a long, healthy life.

 Common Health Conditions